 - You feel unwell in yourself in any other way.

 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

-What should I do if I have had periods which have now stopped?
+What should I do if I have missed my period?

 Don't panic!
 In most cases there is nothing serious going on.
 The most important thing to do is to do a pregnancy test if there is any chance at all you could be pregnant.
 If you otherwise feel well in yourself, and you are not pregnant, then the chances are your periods will start up again in due course.